fogus/spiel/kartenspiel/natto/onesheet.md

 *Natto* is a climbing game for two players that can be played with a deck of 37 playing cards:

- * A-9 of spades, hearts, and diamonds
+ * A-9 of spades, hearts, and clubs
  * 4x Jokers, called *flowers*
- * 2x each of J♤ , Q♡ , and K♢ , called the *dragons*
+ * 2x each of J♤ , Q♡ , and K♧ , called the *dragons*

 The player to win some number of pre-determined rounds wins the game.